Krasnomakov/soc_mvp/publications/README.md

-Research paper is private is under review.
+Research paper is private and is under review.
 Will be announced after publishing.